marcelocra/marcelocra/README.md

 - **Solid foundations matter**: Algorithms, system design, and architecture knowledge are essential to use AI tools effectively. **How will I know the AI gave me a good solution if I don't understand the bounds?**
 - **AI as a teammate**: LLMs serve as powerful productivity multipliers, yet human judgment on design and architecture remains essential.
 - **Ship fast, maintain well**: High velocity with strong architectural oversight—not one or the other
+- **Build in public**: I share my work openly—contributions welcome on all my repos.
+Developer tools improve fastest when shaped by the community using them.

+**My path back to building:** After Google, I spent time in digital marketing—learning user psychology, sales copy, and how to take products to market.
+That experience sharpened how I think about user-facing products.
+Now I'm back to what I do best: building.
+AI gives me the leverage to ship like a team, without leaving the keyboard.

 Feel free to: